FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/projects/spritely-networked-communities-institute.md

 created-on: 2023-06-30T16:52:57.989Z
 updated-on: 2023-06-30T16:52:58.011Z
 published-on: 2023-06-30T16:52:58.024Z
+description:
-blurb: Spritely’s mission is to put people directly in control of their online identities and relationships.
+  Spritely’s mission is to put people directly in control of their online identities and relationships.
 This award helps further the organization’s efforts on projects ranging from decentralized identity to decentralized social networks to encrypted and portable storage.
 This technology is open,